Skip to content

 Key takeaways

-Learning in a parent or friend’s car can cut down the number of lessons you need with a qualified instructor, saving you time and money.
+Learning in a parent or friend’s car can cut down the number of lessons you need with a qualified driving instructor, saving you time and money.
 Yet it needs careful consideration and you both need to be happy with the arrangement.

-• You’ll save money if you’re not paying an instructor
+• You’ll save money if you’re not paying an instructor for driving lessons

 • It’s more flexible as you can go out whenever you’re both free